wkaisertexas/wkaisertexas.github.io/src/content/blog/how-and-why-i-rebuilt-my-blog.md

 ---
-title: "10 reasons I rebuilt my blog in Astro"
+title: "Ten reasons I rebuilt my blog as an Astro Static Site"
 description: "Recently, I rebuilt my blog in Astro and deployed to GitHub pages.
 Reflecting on this process, I wanted to share some of the reasons why I think this setup is a great combination for me."
 pubDate: "July 11 2023"
 heroImage: "hero.png"